 A firm mattress is generally better for longevity.
 Firmer models are high-density products built out of more solid material with higher-strength support systems.
 Since sleepers don't sink in that much, the comfort layers will experience less wear and tear.
 The softer comfort layers of plush mattresses can compress more quickly over time.

-Smart Support
+Spine Support